 These professionals drew up plans for the Civilian Conservation Corps workers building the park.
-This area was also home to NP-12 (aka “Camp Red Bird”) of the CCC.
+This area was also home to NP-12 (aka “Camp Red Bird”).

 As you walk past the building toward Skyline Drive, you will see the Piney River Trailhead sign on the right.
 Your hike on the Sugarloaf Loop begins here.

 Walk past the large trail kiosk and you will slowly descend along the forested Piney River Trail.
 Heads up, there is a four-way intersection at the .2-mile mark.

 Turn right to proceed along the white-blazed Appalachian Trail.
 At the .3-mile mark, the trail splits in two.
 Stay right for the Range View Access Road.

 Here it gets confusing.
 The concrete trail marker indicates that you should stay left for Range View Cabin, though the kiosk notes to stay to the right.